apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 Docker compose uses currently two customized services: **app** (maven:3-jdk-8) and **db** (mysql:latest).

 ## Note
-- Mysql should easily be replacable by Mariadb.
+- Mysql is replaced by Mariadb.
 - Instead of using maven as the app service a Jetty container might be the better choice as currently console reloading might not work.
 To be able to use other maven tasks (in the container) in this case makes this nevertheless a reasonable choice.

 # Prepare